 Charleston Historic District

-Charleston’s importance as a port is reflected in the fine collection of buildings that epitomize American social and architectural history.
-Charleston pioneered urban preservation in the United States as the first city in the country to enact a local historic district ordinance in 1931.
-Its protection is of national importance, not only because of its diverse architectural heritage, but also because of its critical role in the development of historic preservation policy in the United States.
-The effects of cruise ship tourism evident in Charleston are felt in historic port cities around the world, and it is hoped that the symposium and publication will help inform these communities on how to better balance cruise tourism and heritage management.
+Charleston’s protection is of national importance, not only because of its diverse architectural heritage but also because of its critical role in the development of historic preservation policy in the United States.
+The effects of cruise ship tourism evident in the city are felt at historic ports around the world, and our symposium and publication can help inform these communities how the cruise industry can be better balanced with heritage management.